-I don’t think it exists.
+We don’t think it exists.
 It’s a purple unicorn.
 It’s a pot of gold at the end of the rainbow.
-It’s .. a myth.
+It’s … a myth.

 Why?
 Well, for a start, a glitter-covered data center would be a nightmare.
 But, more practically, private clouds are exceedingly rare – mostly because they are generally unnecessary.

 Well-run virtual environments are fantastic and extremely common.
 Straight-forward provisioning can often be baked in.
-But, a proper private cloud with a seamless provisioning and charge back and decomissioning process is just overkill for most companies.
+But, a proper private cloud with a seamless provisioning, chargeback, and decommissioning process is just overkill for most companies.
 Most companies don’t spin up and down 100 VMs in a week.
-Those that do don’t need rigorous process or charge back – that whole cluster is owned by the dev team.
+Those that do don’t need rigorous process or chargeback – that whole cluster is owned by the dev team.

 So, private clouds are just rare.